Adenosine Viatris (Adenosine)

 Adenosine Viatris works very quickly.
 If the first injection doesn't slow down your heart rate within 1 or 2 minutes, additional doses may be given.
 The effect of this medicine only lasts for a couple of minutes.

-You must not eat or drink food or drinks containing caffeine (such as coffee, tea, chocolate or cola) for at least 12 hours before you receive your injection, as these can affect how well the medicine works.
+You must not eat or drink food or drinks containing caffeine (such as coffee, tea, chocolate or cola) for at least 12 hours before you receive your injection, as these could affect how well adenosine works.

 There is not enough evidence to recommend the use of this medicine for children.